 Getting enough quality sleep is essential when a person is trying to shed weight, including belly fat.

 Smoking is a risk factor for increased belly fat, as well as many other serious health concerns.
-Quitting can significantly reduce the risk from excess belly fat, as well as improve overall health.
+Quitting can significantly reduce the risk of excess belly fat, as well as improve overall health.

 A person has a higher risk of various health issues if they have excess belly fat.
 Causes include poor diet, lack of exercise, and short or low-quality sleep.

-A healthy diet and active lifestyle can help people lose excess belly fat and lower the risk of problems associated with it.
+A healthy diet and active lifestyle can help people lose excess belly fat and lower the risk of associated problems.